|Fund:||Adventure Capital Fund (ACF)|

 In 2008 Bootstrap found itself in a very tight financial position.
-A difficult trading history, unforeseen expenditure and high monthly bank charges from a commercial lender meant that they needed to find new sources of funding to keep the business alive.
+A difficult trading history, unforeseen expenditure and high monthly bank charges from a commercial lender motivated them to apply to the Adventure Capital Fund to sustain their activities.

 Bootstrap applied to us back when we were know as the Adventure Capital Fund.
 We were able to provide both grant and loan funding to help them get back on track.
 This money was used to help with refurbishment works, pay creditors and provide some much needed working capital.

 We were also able to provide a second wave of grant and loan to cover the costs of repairing the flat roof of the Print House and the purchase of an inflatable roof cover.
 This transformed the space into a community allotment garden.

 Following investment, a lot of hard work and a favourable re-negotiation with their bank, Bootstrap found itself in a much more a stable position.
 Bootstrap was able to evolve its garden space into Dalston Roof Park - a popular rooftop venue with a bar and a stage that has played host to Rudimental, Basement Jaxx and Disclosure!

 "Social investment has allowed Bootstrap to not only host a multitude of events over the past 5 years to raise money for the charity, but Dalston Roof Park is now a recognised community event space that will continue to support local causes in Hackney."

 Matthew Tull, Events & Communications Officer, Bootstrap